LucasALLOIN/DavidGuettage/README.md

  - !stop: Stop music.
  - !kill: Kill the bot properly.

+ It's also support a shield system, that means you can set rule to check if user is admin for exemple.

 # Install manually

 You need to set DISCORD_API_TOKEN env variable, for exemple if you are using bash it's: